hashicorp/waypoint/test-e2e/README.md

 ## Requirements

-For now, these tests assume that you already have Waypoint available on the path, as well as Docker installed.
+For now, these tests assume that you already have Waypoint available on the path, as well as Docker, K8s, and Nomad  installed and running.
 In the future, the `run-tests.sh` script will set these up in a CI environment.

 ## How to run